 - 20. Obtain an expression for the binding energy per nucleon of a nucleus using liquid drop model.
 Discuss the corrections to the expression from asymmetry energy and pairing energy and obtain the semi empirical binding energy formula. - 21.
 Explain Radioisotope production in nuclear reactions.
-Discuss the main features of nuclear fusion reactors
+Discuss the main features of nuclear fusion reactors $(1 \square 10 = 10 \text{ marks})$

-Affiliated to University of Calicut, Reaccredited NAAC (3rd Cycle) with 'A' grade College with Potential for Excellence Phone 0487 2332080
+Affiliated to University of Calicut, Reaccredited NAÂC (3rd Cycle) with 'A' grade College with Potential for Excellence Phone 0487 2332080

-~

-Name Reg
+Name

+Reg.
 No

 SIXTH SEMESTER B.Sc.
-DEGRE EE EXAMINATION, 20 •

-(0 CBCSS-UG)
+DEGREE EXAMINATION ON 20

+(CBCSS-UG)
-Core Course - Physics: PHY6B13 - REL LATIVISTIC MECHANICS AND ASTROPHY SICS

-Time: 2 hours Maximum: 60 Maximum: 60 Maximum arks
+Core Course - Physics: PHY6B13 - RELATIVISTIC MECHANICS AND ASTROPHYSICS Time: 2 hours

+The symbols used in this question paper have their usual meanings Section

+A - Short Answer type.